danfuzz/samizdat/doc/library-guide/If.md

 **Syntax Note:** Used in the translation of some `&` forms and multiple-binding `if` forms.

-#### `class.valueAndElse(functions*, thenFunction, elseFunction) -> . | void`

-Primitive logic conditional.
-This is like `.valueAnd()`, except that the function takes two additional arguments at the end of the argument list, which are treated specially.

-In particular, if all of the initial `functions` return a value, then this calls the `thenFunction` (passing it all the results of the `functions`, in order) and returns its value.
-Otherwise &mdash; that is, if any of the `functions` returns void &mdash; then this calls the `elseFunction` and returns its value.

-If no `functions` are passed, then this executes the `thenFunction` and not the `elseFunction`: The condition for "then" is that all of the `functions` succeed, which is trivially true in this case.

-**Syntax Note:** Used in the translation of some multiple-binding `if` forms.

 #### `class.valueOr(functions*) -> . | void`